exploratory-io/book/analytics/forecasting.md

 Input data should be a time series data.
 Each row should represent one observation with date/time.
 It should have the following columns.

-  * Date - A Date or POSIXct column to indicate when the observations were made.
+  * Date/Time Column - A Date or POSIXct column to indicate when the observations were made.
-  * Measure - A Numeric column that stores observed values.
+  * Value Column - A Numeric column that stores observed values.
+  * External Predictors - Optional.
+If specified, forecast is made based on those columns, in addition to the trend and seasonality seen in the Value Column.
+  * Holiday Column - A categorical column that indicates type of holiday for the day of the observation.
+When logical column is selected, TRUE means it is a holiday and FALSE means it is not.

 ## Properties